nixyogi/docs/pages/books/hls__The_Pragmatic_Programmer_Your_Journey_to_Mastery,_20th_Anniversary_Edition_by_Andrew_Hunt_David_Hurst_Thomas_1735825070654_0.md

   hl-page:: 67
   hl-color:: yellow
   id:: 6783be72-1765-455e-8250-c33ab8176bc3
-- GET BACK TO PEOPLE If you ask someone a question, you feel they’re impolite if they don’t respond.
-But how often do you fail to get back to people when they send you an email or a memo asking for information or requesting some action?
-In the rush of everyday life, it’s easy to forget.
-Always respond to emails and voicemails, even if the response is simply “I’ll get back to you later.’’
-Keeping people informed makes them far more forgiving of the occasional slip, and makes them feel that you haven’t forgotten them. ls-type:: annotation hl-page:: 67 hl-color:: yellow id:: 6783be85-a26f-4444-8ca0-380077301f90
+- GET BACK TO PEOPLE If you ask someone a question, you feel they’re impolite if they don’t respond. ls-type:: annotation hl-page:: 67 hl-color:: yellow id:: 6783be97-a32e-4088-b994-8ab0a763fb9b
+- It’s Both What You Say and the Way You Say It Unless you work in a vacuum, you need to be able to communicate.
+The more effective that communication, the more influential you become ls-type:: annotation hl-page:: 68 hl-color:: yellow id:: 6783beab-3b75-41e4-86f3-204295855377